Riemann-Hilbert problem and long-time asymptotics of the Yajima-Oikawa equation: Main results

 \section{Main results}

-\ \ \ \ This section presents the assumptions made in this work and summarizes the main results.
-For the initial-value problem \eqref{YOE} of the YO equation \eqref{YO}, several results are derived by analyzing the associated RH problem \ref{rhp_M} below.
-The asymptotic analysis of this RH problem follows the approaches developed in Refs. \cite{DZ_1993} and \cite{Analysis_2023}, and the scattering matrices $s(k)= (s_{ij}(k))_{3\times3}$ and $s^A(k)= (s^A_{ij}(k))_{3\times3}=((-1)^{i+j}m_{ij})_{3\times3}$ are defined through direct scattering analysis.
-Subsequently, we formulate and prove the main theorems concerning the solution of the YO equation \eqref{YOE}, and detailing the key contributions.
+This section presents the assumptions adopted in this work and summarizes the main results.
+For the initial-value problem \eqref{YOE} of the YO equation, we derive several results for equation \eqref{YO} by analyzing its associated RH problem \ref{rhp_M}.